 C. Dholera (The "Paper" City)

-Unless you have a 10-year horizon and money you can afford to lose, stay away.
-The ground reality lags far behind the marketing brochures.
-It is still a long-term play, not a 2026 investment.
+Unless you have a 10-year horizon and can hold the asset through multiple policy and infrastructure cycles, be cautious.
+The ground reality still lags behind the marketing brochures.
+It remains a long-term, higher-risk bet rather than a 2026-focused investment.

 6. The Investment Math: Don't Forget the "Hidden" 10%